NVlabs/FoundationPose/docker-compose/readme.md

 # Alternative (new?)
 Docker Support

 This directory provides an experimental alternative to the current recommended approach.
 It uses Docker Compose for development.
-Instead of using `run_container.sh`, to start the container:
+Instead of using `run_container.sh` as before, to start the container:

 ```
+cd docker-compose
 docker compose up
 ```